18F/C2/README.md

 1. Start PostgreSQL.
 You will need to be able to create databases; set the `DB_`* variables in your environment if needed.
+1. Install [PhantomJS](http://phantomjs.org/download.html) and have it in your PATH
 1. Run `script/bootstrap`, which will print "DONE" if successful. *NOTE: This will delete any existing records in your C2 database.*
 1. Run the specs with `bin/rspec` at the command line.
     * To run tests automatically as files are changed, run `bundle exec guard`.